-The 1,000-gal and 500-gal tanks located outside at C-746-U are manufactured by ConVault® and are UL® listed.
+The 1,000-gal and 500-gal tanks located outside at C-746-U are manufactured by ConVault[®] and are UL[®] listed.
 Each system consists of a primary steel tank and secondary containment that consists of a 30-mil (0.78-millimeters)-thick polyethylene membrane that encloses the steel tank and insulation material.
 The primary steel tank and the secondary containment are encased in 6 inches of reinforced concrete, but no steel or insulating material comes in contact with the concrete.
+The tanks located at the C-746-U Landfill are provided with a UL[®]-listed spill containment system, which includes a normally closed valve used to release any spilled product from refilling into the primary steel tank.
 The C-746-U area, including where the diesel and gasoline tanks are located, drains to a man-made containment lagoon.
 Runoff of precipitation is accumulated in the sediment basin and manually discharged directly to Outfall 019 when it gets near full and KPDES permit conditions can be met.
 The accumulated water will be examined before discharge to Outfall 019 to ensure that no oil will be discharged.

-The two 4,000-gal steel tanks at C-752-B are UL®-listed, double wall, and staged on a bermed concrete pad.
+The two 4,000-gal steel tanks at C-752-B Refueling Station are UL[®]-listed, double wall, and staged on a bermed concrete pad.
 These two tanks are split internally into 1,000 and 3,000 gal sections.
 The second wall of the tanks is sufficiently impervious to contain oil per 40 CFR § 112.7(c)(1)(i) requirement for secondary containment.
 Additional containment is provided by the bermed concrete pad [40 CFR § 112.7 (c)(1)(iii)] and absorbent materials [40 CFR § 112.7(c)(1)(viii)] are available as a backup/defense in depth.
 Appropriate and nonexpended absorbent devices will be used as needed to ensure that only clean water is discharged.
 A spill collection pad along with spill collection devices (pans, pads, etc.) also may be used at the dispensing pumps to help ensure that oily products do not impact the environment if a spill occurs.
-Operational electrical transformers, circuit breakers, and other electrical devices located in the switchyards at PGDP are listed in Appendix B and are qualified, oil-filled operational equipment as defined in 40 CFR § 112.2.
-This equipment is located outdoors and does not have secondary containment due to electrical hazards associated with accumulated water in switchyards.
+Operational electrical transformers, circuit breakers, and other electrical devices located at PGDP are listed in Appendix B and are qualified, oil-filled operational equipment as defined in 40 CFR § 112.2.
+This equipment is located outdoors and does not have secondary containment due to electrical hazards associated with accumulated water.
 Additional discussion is included in Section 2.16.

-Areas such as tanker truck loading/unloading areas and piping associated with switchyard equipment also do not have secondary containment dikes.
+Areas such as tanker truck loading/unloading areas and piping also do not have secondary containment dikes.
 These tanker truck loading/unloading areas do, however, flow into facility drainage systems that are equipped with engineered, oil diversion/retention structures.